Galula - Building a Design Brand from the Ground Up

 Co-design and Development of all products, in partnership with Gustavo Macedo.

-Phase 1: Defining the Brand's Soul (Brand Strategy)
+Defining the Brand's Soul

 Process: Our identity was built on the pillars of contemporary Portuguese design, sustainability, and functionality.
 A core value was to create a "playful" and open-ended design, where the user plays an active role in the final expression of the piece.

 Positioning: We positioned ourselves as "affordable luxury."
-For the B2B market, our key differentiator was our customization capability—made possible by our close relationship with local industry—and our narrative of sustainability through durability and local production.
+For the B2B market, our key differentiator was our customization capability, made possible by our close relationship with local industry, and our narrative of sustainability through durability and local production.

 Storytelling: A key challenge was to educate the market on the nobility of cork, dissociating it from its common, lesser uses.
 We achieved this through careful communication (photos, blog posts, social media) and our slogan, "Minimal by design, joyful by nature," which encapsulated our philosophy.

-Phase 2: Embodying the Brand (Product Design & Collaboration)
+Embodying the Brand

-Creative Process: All products were co-designed by myself and Gustavo Macedo.
+All products were co-designed by myself and Gustavo Macedo.
 Our partnership was the source of our design's distinction: I focused on ensuring coherence with the brand's vision and the user's experience, while Gustavo focused on production feasibility.
 This collaboration allowed us to create pieces like the Glint lamp, where the design is "open" to the user's final touch.

-Phase 3: Telling the Brand's Story (Content & Photography)
+Telling the Brand's Story

-Process: I directed photoshoots that captured not just the product, but the "Galula feeling": bright, human, and authentic environments.
+I directed photoshoots that captured not just the product, but the "Galula feeling": bright, human, and authentic environments.
 This was crucial for building an emotional connection (B2C) and professional credibility (B2B).
 Our content focused on the "making of," the story of the materials, and the product's versatility.

 The Impact

-Multi-channel Validation: Our positioning strategy was a success, allowing us to establish a loyal B2C customer base, a network of professional B2B partners, and a strong presence in online design marketplaces (B2B2C), such as Bombinate in the UK, which became a significant sales channel.
+Our positioning strategy was a success, allowing us to establish a loyal B2C customer base, a network of professional B2B partners, and a strong presence in online design marketplaces (B2B2C), such as Bombinate in the UK, which became a significant sales channel.

-International Brand Recognition: The strength of our identity led to global recognition, evidenced by:
+The strength of our identity led to global recognition, evidenced by:

 Presence at Prestigious Fairs: Consecutive exhibitions at major events like Maison et Objet (Paris) and the London Design Fair.